thrushlang/.github/profile/README.md

 <h1 align="center">Thrush Programming Language</h1>

 The **Thrush Programming Language**.
-A programming language dedicated to creating highly adaptable software.
+A programming language dedicated to creating software that is highly adaptable to the programmer's experience.

 ## Philosophy